wilcoxen-courses/e170-func/README.md

 ## Instructions

 The overall approach will be to create two functions, one that reads in a cash flow from a file and returns it as a list of payments with dates, and one that computes the NPV of a list of payments.
-Then the functions will be applied to the three input files.
+Following that, the functions will be applied to the three input files.

 1. Define a function called `read_cashflow` that accepts one string parameter, `filename`, and returns a list.
 Use type hinting in the definition.
 Within the function, do the following: